Survival Guide For Dealing With An Overbearing Mother

 As you age, there might be certain boundaries that can be placed between parents and children to possibly foster healthy emotional range, independence and confidence.
 To set and maintain these boundaries, you may need to seek the advice and support of a professional therapist.
 Online therapy can be helpful in this context.

-Some mothers may not be willing to engage in therapy with their children, as they might not see their behavior as problematic.
+Some mothers may not be willing to engage in therapy with their children because they might not see their behavior as problematic.
 Even on your own, in this case, you can benefit from therapy sessions with a professional counselor.
 These mental health professionals can help you develop tools to create stronger boundaries, communication habits and strategies for managing anxiety disorders, the effects of co-dependency and more.

 There can be some barriers to traditional treatment for individuals with overbearing mothers.
 You may feel shame about the relationship, for instance, or you might not feel comfortable voicing your complaints with a stranger.
 Online therapy may make you feel more comfortable discussing these family matters.
 It can also be more convenient since you won’t have to commute to a therapist’s office for sessions.